qyang-confluent/ConfluentCloud-workshop/README.md

     <img src="images/confluent.png" width=50% height=50%>
 </div>

-# <div align="center">Confluent Commercial SE Workshop Repository</div>
+# <div align="center">Radian Demo and Workshop repository</div>

-This repository contains workshops and workshop series created and presented by Confluent's Commercial SE team.
-The team will continuously add more content over time.
-Take a look below at the current list of workshop series and workshops.
+This repository contains workshop content tailored to be run for Radian.Take a look below at the current list of workshop series and workshops.
 Their hyperlinks will take you to the right content in the repository.

 ## Series